Strangemother/smpq/docs/README.md

 pq.start([])
 ```

-You may hate the eay life.
+You may hate the easy life.
 Here is a verbose example using other methods:

 ```py
 from smq import ProcessQueue